Hershell Minerd was born on July 17, 1896 (or June 24, 1897) in Dunbar, Fayette County, PA, the son of Andrew and Anna (Kissinger) Minerd.

 ~ Son Clifford H. Minerd ~

 Clifford served in World War II in the United States Navy, entering the service on Feb.
-2, 1944 and being trained at the Great Lakes Naval Training Station.
+2, 1944 and training at the Great Lakes Naval Training Station.
 He received an honorable discharge on Feb.
 2, 1946.

 At the time of marriage, Clifford was employed as a laborer and lived with his mother at 4739 Second Avenue in Pittsburgh.
 Clifford was estranged from his father, and did not know his father's whereabouts when filling out his marriage license application in 1942.